HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 Such solutions support management of bed assignment for admissions and provide direction to housekeeping staff regarding bed-turnover activities (e.g., cleaning) or departmental systems which provide ICU and Nursing central monitoring capabilities.
-They are often separate components or modules , Standalone solutions, or third party solutions which integrate with an EHR System (e.g. Forward Advantage with MEDITECH).
+They are often separate components or modules, Standalone solutions, or third party solutions which integrate with an EHR System (e.g. Forward Advantage with MEDITECH).

 #### Prior Solutions and Existing Standards